Reflections on BSDEs: A priori estimates

-Although the \emph{a priori} estimates in \Cref{prop::apriori} also hold for non-reflected BSDEs, we get sharper estimates by redoing them in this special case.
+Although the \emph{a priori} estimates in \Cref{prop::apriori} also hold for non-reflected BSDEs, we obtain sharper bounds by redoing them in this special case.
+Furthermore, as previously indicated in \Cref{rem::main_bsde}.$(iv)$, the techniques we employ below do not rely on It\^o's formula, and an extension to BSDEs with multi-dimensional generator and terminal condition is straightforward.
 As before, we use the convention $\zeta_{0-} \coloneqq 0$ for a process $\zeta =(\zeta_t)_{t \in [0,\infty]}$.

 \begin{proposition} Suppose that $\xi = -\infty$ on $[0,T)$.
 Then

 Moreover, for $\beta \in (0,\infty)$,

 and thus\footnote{Recall the definition of $\widetilde M^\Phi_1$, $\widetilde M^\Phi_2$ and $\widetilde M^\Phi_3$ from \Cref{sec::main_results_bsde}.}